key4hep/k4MarlinWrapper/test/README.md

 The test cases for the k4MarlinWrapper are somewhat involved in some cases.
 Hence, we try to describe their intent and their high level layout a bit here.
-We will be refering to the test cases by name as they are defined in the [`CMakeLists.txt`](./CMakeLists.txt) file in here.
+We will be referring to the test cases by name as they are defined in the [`CMakeLists.txt`](./CMakeLists.txt) file in here.

 ## `global_converter_maps`